khalidtijani/dcs-gap-spinua/README.md

 ### <a name="questions"></a>Questions, bugs, and suggestions

-Please file any bugs or questions as [issues](<https://github.com/khalidtijani/dcs-gap-spinua/issues>) or send in a email to: raffaele.nutricato@gapsrl.eu or khalid.tijani@gapsrl.eu
+Please any bugs or questions as [issues](<https://github.com/khalidtijani/dcs-gap-spinua/issues>) or send an e-mail to: raffaele.nutricato@gapsrl.eu or khalid.tijani@gapsrl.eu

 ### <a name="license"></a>License